 A: There are two main herbal ingredients in the Prostate Protection formula.
-These are Kachnar (Bauhinia variegata) and Guggul (Indian Bedellium).
+These are Kachnar (Orchid Tree or Bauhinia variegata) and Guggul (Indian Bedellium).
 Kachnar is a famous herb for maintaining prostate health and function in Maharishi Ayurveda.
 Both have a specific effect in clearing ama from the blood, muscle, and fat tissue, and help maintain the normal size of the prostate gland by supporting balanced cell production.

 Other herbs enhance the flow of urine, and ease irritation and burning.
-White Sandalwood, Small Caltrops, Heart-leaved Moonseed (Guduchi), and Spreading Hogweed (Punarnava) are the herbs that support and balance the healthy flow of urine and reduce irritation.
+White Sandalwood, Small Caltrops (Tribulus), Heart-leaved Moonseed (Indian Tinospora or Guduchi), and Spreading Hogweed (Boerhavia or Punarnava) are the herbs that support and balance the healthy flow of urine and reduce irritation.

-To enhance immunity in the prostate area is the role of Heart-leaved Moonseed, Turmeric, and Zinc Bhasma.
-The combination of Guggul and Zinc Bhasma is a traditional ayurvedic remedy for balancing the size and health of the prostate.
+To enhance immunity in the prostate area is the role of Heart-leaved Moonseed, Turmeric, and Zinc.
+The combination of Guggul and Zinc is a traditional ayurvedic remedy for balancing the size and health of the prostate.
 Turmeric and Guggul are both effective anti-inflammatory herbs.

-Mineral Pitch (Shilajit) and Barley Ash also help in maintaining the purity of the urine.
-Guduchi, Zinc Bhasma and Turmeric enhance immunity in the genito-urinary tract.
+Mineral Pitch (Shilajit) and Barley also help in maintaining the purity of the urine.
+Guduchi (Indian Tinospora), Zinc and Turmeric enhance immunity in the genitourinary tract.

-Another group of herbs supports the Shukra Dhatu and maintains testosterone production, including Small Caltrops, Country Mallow (Bala), and Shilajit.
-Bala, and Zinc Bhasma help balance the amount of testosterone and improve sexual desire.
-Research has shown that Small Caltrops has the overall effect of supporting the man's testosterone level.
+Another group of herbs supports the Shukra Dhatu and maintains testosterone production, including Small Caltrops (Tribulus), Country Mallow (Heart-leaf Sida or Bala), and Shilajit.
+Bala (Heart-leaf Sida), and Zinc help balance the amount of testosterone and improve sexual desire.
+Research has shown that Small Caltrops (Tribulus) has the overall effect of supporting the man's testosterone level.

 The overall impact of this nutritional supplement is to prevent imbalances in the prostate, and to support the body's natural intelligence in maintaining prostate health and enhance overall functioning in that area.
 It helps break the cycle of pathogenesis for prostate imbalance.